 At the same time, our implementation has clear limitations.
-The present reconstructions only retain the real components of the density-matrix vectorization; systematic treatment of imaginary parts remains an open problem for future work.
+In the present implementation, the reconstruction retains only the real components of the density-matrix vectorization.
+This limitation originates from the real-valued binary encoding adopted in the Ising mapping, rather than from the underlying least-squares formulation, which is formally general.
+In principle, this limitation can be lifted by enlarging the measurement operator set to include observables whose expectation values depend explicitly on the imaginary components, or by decomposing the density matrix into real and imaginary parts and treating them as independent variables, at the expense of an increased optimization dimension.
+Both extensions would require a reformulation of the Hamiltonian and an increased number of encoded variables, and are therefore beyond the scope of the present proof-of-concept demonstration.

 Moreover, the small two-qubit scope precludes any claim of quantum advantage over classical least-squares or maximum-likelihood approaches.
-The main contribution of this work is therefore methodological: we provide a general algebraic route from projector measurements to an Ising objective that can be optimized with hybrid quantum–classical resources.
+The main contribution of this work is therefore methodological, we provide a general algebraic route from projector measurements to an Ising objective that can be optimized with hybrid quantum–classical resources, without reducing the information theoretic requirements of quantum state tomography.
 Looking ahead, this mapping offers a flexible platform for investigating scalable encodings, ansatz design, and integration with error-mitigation strategies.
-As system sizes grow, such variational approaches may become competitive where the quadratic scaling of classical tomography poses genuine computational bottlenecks.
+As system sizes grow, such variational approaches may offer a complementary route in regimes where classical reconstruction is challenged by the high-dimensional optimization associated with the quadratic parameter scaling of general tomography.
+Preliminary exploratory tests on three-level (qutrit) states indicate that the approach remains operational beyond qubits, although increased noise and control errors currently limit reconstruction fidelity.
+Any potential utility would arise from practical considerations such as discrete encodings or hardware native expectation value estimation rather than from guaranteed asymptotic speedups.
 In quantum structured light, there is already growing interest in certifying entanglement in high-dimensional systems\cite{agnew2011tomography,bavaresco2018measurements}, which highlights the need to explore alternative schemes capable of efficiently characterizing such states.